-- Identify outfalls to be screened and/or sampled based on the outfall ranking; - 2.
-Gather appropriate maps, charged iPad, field equipment, and historic data available for the outfall: - 3.
+- 1. Identify outfalls to be screened and/or sampled based on the outfall ranking; - 2.
+Gather appropriate maps, charged iPad if needed, field equipment, field inspection sheets, and historic data available for the outfall; - 3.
 Check the weather forecast and the weather recorded for the past twenty-four hours; and - 4.
 Print the laboratory's information sheets, and screening and sampling procedures. - a.
 Determine anticipated sampling requirements for each outfall and bring field kits, water quality meters, and necessary laboratory bottles. - b.
 Schedule a tentative laboratory pick-up or be prepared to submit samples directly to the laboratory.